PointyCastle/pointycastle/README.md

 cipher
 ======

-A Dart library for encryption/decryption mainly based on Bouncy Castle Java library.
-Most of the classes are ports of Bouncy Castle from Java to Dart.
+A Dart library for encryption and decryption.
+As of today, most of the classes are ports of Bouncy Castle from Java to Dart.
 The porting is almost always direct except for some classes that had been added to ease the use of low level data.

-Tests and benchmarks for every algorithm are also provided.
-The expected results for the tests are computed with the Bouncy Castle Java version and matched against the results got from Dart.
-Following is a list of the algorithms implemented in the last release.
+To make sure nothing fails, tests and benchmarks for every algorithm are provided.
+The expected results are taken from the Bouncy Castle Java version and also from standards, and matched against the results got from cipher.

+As of the last release, the following algorithms are implemented:

 **Stream ciphers:**
-- Salsa 20
+  * Salsa 20

 **Block ciphers:**
-- AES (fast version)
+  * AES (fast version)

 **Block cipher modes of operation:**
-- SIC (a.k.a.
+  * SIC (a.k.a.
 CTR)

 **Digests:**
-- RIPEMD160
+  * RIPEMD160